 Additional Information: The fee for continuing education certification is included in the registration fee.
 Continuing education certificates will be emailed approximately three weeks after the training event.
 Candidates for continuing education certification must document their time at the event by signing in and out for the event.
 There are no activities (other than lunch and breaks) within the course that are not offered for continuing education credit.
 Any grievances should be addressed with staff persons onsite at the event.
 Alternatively, grievances may be addressed to Wendy Davis, Executive Director of PSI, by calling (800) 944-4773 or by email at firstname.lastname@example.org.

-A limited number of rooms are available at the Clarion Hotel Airport Portland for a discounted rate of $109 per night.
-To make reservations please use this reservation link.
-To ensure you get the lowest rates, please make your reservations prior to Sunday, August 30, 2020.
+A limited number of rooms are available at University Guest House & Conference Center for a discounted rate of $145 per night.
+To make reservations please use this reservation link or call (888) 416-4075 and mention the group name Postpartum Support International.
+To ensure you get the lowest rates, please make your reservations prior to Sunday, August 23, 2020.

 If you would like more information about this training event, please contact Orrin Banta at email@example.com or (530) 353-3249.

-PSI's Advanced Perinatal Mental Health Psychotherapy Training: Advanced training for psychotherapists is available the day after this Perinatal Mood Disorders: Components of Care training event.
+PSI's Advanced Perinatal Mental Health Psychotherapy and/Psychopharmacology Training: Advanced training for psychotherapists and prescribers is available the day after this Perinatal Mood Disorders: Components of Care training event.
 The registration fee is $200.
-If you want to register for the advanced event in addition to the Perinatal Mood Disorders: Components of Care event, click on the "Register For Another Event" button on the registration summary page.
+If you want to register for one of the advanced events in addition to the Perinatal Mood Disorders: Components of Care event, click on the "Register For Another Event" button on the registration summary page.

 |NeonCRM by Neon One|